Home

 The Company

 Ternarylogic LLC is based in New Jersey.
-It was founded in 2004 to provide solutions in digital signal processing and non-binary digital coding, transmission and storage of signals.
-Its Intellectual Property is protected by patents and pending patents filed with the United States Patent and Trademark Office.
-The company is assisted by patent attorneys experienced in creating coherent, broad and pioneering IP portfolios.
+It was founded to provide solutions in implementation of non-binary machine logic.
+The Intellectual Property (IP) relates to cryptography, machine arithmetic and digital signal processing in the context of non-binary machine logic.
+The IP is protected by patents and pending patents filed with the United States Patent and Trademark Office and by US copyright registration.

-Ternarylogic LLC owns the rights to a portfolio of over 30 major inventions.
+Ternarylogic LLC owns the rights to a portfolio of over 50 major inventions.
 The portfolio is currently available for licensing.
-Other arrangements in the area of co-development will also be considered.
+Other arrangements will also be considered.

 The Inventor